monsoonmaelstrom/book2/book2.md

 “Or wanted to make it look like they decided for her.
 She still could have run, and someone else could have decided to make it look like they took her,” Giorgi says thinking aloud.

 “Yeah maybe.
-I’m not sure it makes any difference though.”
+I’m not sure it makes any difference.”

 He nods.